MONKEY BUSINESS TEAM

 Marketing Manager

-Tiff Joshua TJ Ferentini is a writer, editor, and translator.
-They are an editor for Kodansha Comics at Penguin Random House, a 2019 Lambda Literary Emerging Writers Fellow, and co-editor of Fat & Queer: An Anthology of Queer and Trans Bodies and Lives (Jessica Kingsley Publishers).
-Tiff’s writing has appeared in The Gambler, Off the Rocks: An Anthology of GLBT Writing (NewTown Writers Press), and Songs of My Selfie: An Anthology of Millennial Writing (Three Rooms Press) and elsewhere.
+TIFF JOSHUA TJ FERENTINI is a writer, editor, translator, and voice actor.
+They are an editor for Kodansha Comics at Penguin Random House, a Lambda Literary Emerging Writers Fellow, a GrubStreet Novel Immersive for LGBTQ+ Writers Fellow, and co-editor of Fat & Queer: An Anthology of Queer and Trans Bodies and Lives (Jessica Kingsley Publishers).
+TJ’s writing has appeared in The Gambler, Off the Rocks: An Anthology of GLBT Writing (NewTown Writers Press), and Songs of My Selfie: An Anthology of Millennial Writing (Three Rooms Press) and elsewhere. https://tjferentini.carrd.co/

 kaori_2.jpg